2019 Iraq FA Cup final

-The 2019 Iraq FA Cup Final was the 27th final of the Iraq FA Cup as a clubs-only competition.
+The 2019 Iraq FA Cup Final was the 27th final of the Iraq FA Cup as a club competition.
 The match was contested between Al-Zawraa and Al-Kahrabaa, at Al-Shaab Stadium in Baghdad.
 It was played on 26 July 2019 to be the final match of the competition.
 Al-Zawraa made their record 18th appearance in the Iraq FA Cup final while Al-Kahrabaa made their first appearance.
 Al-Zawraa won the match 1–0 with a late goal from Safaa Hadi, for the club's record 16th title.

-The winners of the cup, Al-Zawraa, qualified for the 2020 AFC Champions League preliminary round 2 as well as the 2019 Iraqi Super Cup, where they lost on penalties to league champions Al-Shorta.
+The winners of the cup, Al-Zawraa, qualified for the 2020 AFC Champions League preliminary round 2 as well as the 2019 Iraqi Super Cup.

 Route to the Final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).